PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 10:05:48
+Last updated: 2024-04-06 10:06:21
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman